Ryan MacInnis: Playing career

 MacInnis joined the Kitchener Rangers of the Ontario Hockey League for the 2013–14 season, and was invited to take part in both the 2013 CCM/NHL Top Prospects Game and the 2014 CHL/NHL Top Prospects Game.

-On April 10, 2015, MacInnis was signed to a three-year entry level contract with the Arizona Coyotes.
+On April 10, 2015, MacInnis was signed to a three-year entry-level contract with the Arizona Coyotes.

-At the completion of the 2017–18 season, and having been unable to make progression in two seasons with the Coyotes' affiliate, the Tucson Roadrunners, MacInnis was traded to the Columbus Blue Jackets in exchange for Jacob Graves on July 19, 2018.
+After the 2017–18 season, and having been unable to make progression in two seasons with the Coyotes' affiliate, the Tucson Roadrunners, MacInnis was traded to the Columbus Blue Jackets in exchange for Jacob Graves on July 19, 2018.

 MacInnis made his first appearance in an NHL game with the Blue Jackets on December 21, 2019 against the New Jersey Devils.
 On December 27, 2019, MacInnis picked up his first career NHL point with an assist against the Washington Capitals.